bps-github7/Class_Generator/documentation/README.md

 `C://path//to//here//myexampleproject`

-this is the path where files generated in the current session are created (unless otherwise specified by a provided packaging inline)
+This is the path where files generated in the current session are created (unless otherwise specified by a provided packaging inline)

-__note:__ when the main script is run inside one of the packages, it will create the generated files there by default, in a sub directory with the project name.
+__note:__ when the main script is run inside a machines file system, it will create the generated files there by default, in a sub directory with the project name.

 you can override this by configuration(***), or by using packaging part of extension to denote where the file(s) should be generated. (link : inline_spec/extensions)